dotlas/databricks_helpers/notebooks/delta_docs_pydantic/README.md

 ## Introduction

-This notebook is used to update metadata of an existing table in delta lake using the table's equivalent pydantic data model.
+This notebook is used to update metadata of an existing table in Delta Lake using the table's equivalent Pydantic data model.
+This is especially useful if you have data from an application that flows into Delta and happens to already have dataclasses or datamodels that define the schema of raw data.

+> Note that updating Delta table metadata is highly dependent on the Pydantic models already being pre-defined with `tags` and `description` per `Field`

-## Use Case
+## Use Cases

-The Delta Lake Table Metadata Updater is a helpful tool with below use cases:
+The Delta Lake Table metadata updater is a helpful tool with below use cases:

 1. **Metadata Enrichment**: Enhance the quality of your data by adding descriptions and tags to your table columns.